 Offshore Company vs Free Zone Company

-Dubai Free Zones are primarily created to attract companies who are in the business of trade and export.
+- Free Zones in Dubai are primarily created to attract companies who are in the business of trade and export.
 On the other hand, an offshore company is used as holding companies or asset companies for other organizations.
 While it continues to enjoy ownership benefits that a Free Zone company gets as well, it is not a direct substitute.

 Types of Dubai Onshore Companies to consider for registering company in Dubai